cake-tech/cakewallet-guides/docs/basic-features/create-backup.md

 # Create backup

 A Cake Wallet backup will copy over all wallets and settings to a fresh Cake Wallet installation.
 This new restore wallet can't have any existing wallets.
+To restore from a backup, [click here](/docs/basic-features/restore-wallet-from-backup).

 ## Step 1